groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-image-signature.md

 structuredData:
     showOrganization: True
     application:
-        name: Sign documents with image in C#
+        name: Sign documents with an image in C#
-        description: Sign documents with various images fastly and easily with C# language and GroupDocs.Signature for .NET APIs
+        description: Sign documents with various images quickly and easily with C# language and GroupDocs.Signature for .NET APIs
         productCode: signature
         productPlatform: net
     showVideo: True
     howTo:
-        name: How to sign any documents with image using C#
+        name: How to sign any documents with an image using C#
         description: Learn all about signing a document with image by C#
         steps:
         - name: Load file which is belongs to various supported file types
-          text: Instantiate Signature object by passing file as a constructor parameter.
-You may provide either file path or file stream.
+          text: Instantiate the Signature object by passing file as a constructor parameter.
+You may provide either a file path or a file stream.
         - name: Specify signing options
-          text: Create an instance of ImageSignOptions class.
+          text: Create an instance of the ImageSignOptions class.
         - name: Sign source file and save result
-          text: Invoke Sign method with signing options and file path for signed file.
+          text: Invoke the Sign method with signing options and a file path for the resulting file.
 File stream can be used as well.
 ---
-## What is a Image Signature?
+## What is an Image Signature?

-An **image** as signature is alternative way to put any presenting data in a visual form.
-This electronic signature type allows to create custom image with company logo, sender' initials, names or make a company stamp icon in it,
+An **image** as a signature is an alternative way to put any presenting data in a visual form.
+This electronic signature type allows the creation of custom images with a company logo, sender's initials, names and so forth.

 ![Images](/signature/net/images/esign-document-with-image-signature.png)

-[**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides [ImageSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/imagesignoptions) class to specify different settings for Image signature such as image content by file or stream, location, colors and advanced effects.
+[**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides the [ImageSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/imagesignoptions) class to specify different settings for image signature such as image content by file or stream, location, colors and advanced effects.

-Here are the steps to create Image signature on document page:
+Here are the steps to create an image signature on a document page:

-* Create new instance of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass source document path as a constructor parameter;
+* Create a new instance of the [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass the source document path as a constructor parameter;
 * Instantiate the [ImageSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/imagesignoptions) object according to your requirements and specify Image signature options;
-* Call [Sign](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/sign/) method of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass [ImageSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/imagesignoptions) to it.
+* Call the [Sign](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/sign/) method of the [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass the [ImageSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/imagesignoptions) to it.

 ## How to eSign document with Image signature

-This example shows how to sign PDF with Image signature.
+This example shows how to sign a PDF document with the image signature.

 ```csharp
 using (Signature signature = new Signature("sample.pdf"))